damachine/coolerdash/README.md

 ## 📖 Description

-**Take full control of your liquid cooling system with integrated LCD display to monitor real-time sensor data in style.**

-This system daemon empowers you to harness the potential of your LCD-equipped liquid coolers.
-Display comprehensive system monitoring data including CPU and GPU temperatures directly on your LCD screen through seamless CoolerControl Open-API integration.

-Transform your cooling system into an intelligent monitoring hub that keeps you informed about your system's vital signs at a glance.
+**CoolerDash is a wrapper tool that extends [CoolerControl](https://gitlab.com/coolercontrol/coolercontrol) with advanced LCD display capabilities for your water cooling system.**

+Turn your water cooling display into a smart, stylish information hub—beyond the default features of CoolerControl alone.

-Special thanks to @codifryed, the developer of CoolerControl, for making this possible!
+Special thanks to @codifryed, the developer of [CoolerControl](https://gitlab.com/coolercontrol/coolercontrol)!

 ### 📸 Screenshot – Example LCD Output